thingsboard/thingsboard.github.io/docs/iot-gateway/config/rest.md

 You can treat this as a remote configuration for devices.
 Your devices are able to request shared attributes from ThingsBoard.
 See [user guide](/docs/user-guide/attributes/) for more details.

-The "**attributeRequests**" configuration allows configuring the format of the corresponding attribute request and response messages.
+The "**attributeUpdates**" configuration allows configuring the format of the corresponding attribute update messages.

 | **Parameter**                 | **Default value**                                     | **Description**                                                                                    |
 |:-|:-|-